valent1618/Front-End-Fisheye/README.md

 > This is the sixth project of the formation "Développeur d'application - JavaScript React" - OpenClassrooms

-## Getting Started

 ### Demo

 <https://valent1618.github.io/Front-End-Fisheye/>

+## Getting Started

 ### Dependencies

-You need a browser and run a local server
+You need to run a local server

-- Google Chrome (browser)
 - NodeJs, NPM, live-server (local server)
 - Sass (for css changes)